 Is STD testing confidential and private?
 Most likely, yes

 Clinics and doctor’s offices guarantee complete patient confidentiality and privacy and will aim for you to feel as comfortable as possible.
 However, healthcare providers are required to make a report if they believe you are at significant risk of harm by either yourself or someone else.

 If you feel nervous or anxious, you can communicate with the doctor or medical staff and let them know how you are feeling.

 Will my parents or my partner find out if I get STD tests?

 The short answer is yes if they are on the same health plan, but not your test results.
-Your medical record is kept private and confidential, no one can access your medical record besides the authorized provider.
+Your medical record is kept private and confidential; therefore, no one can access your medical record besides the authorized provider.

 Can I tell the insurance company to censor my record?

 Yes, you can call the insurance carrier and ask to censor certain sensitive information on the claim.
 However, there is no guarantee the claim will not show up on your parent's or partner's benefit statement.

 Is there a way I can get tested without my parents knowing?